Remigius2011/rancher-workshop/00-setup-rancher.md

 [***infrastructure as code***](https://github.com/Remigius2011/iac) and its [slides](https://www.slideshare.net/remigius-stalder/iac-baselone17en).

-if you want to keep the results of your activities during this workshop for further experiments, you are welcome to create an account on digitalocean - aka ***do*** - right now. the link provided here is a referral link that gives you during the month of octiber 2018 a credit of USD 100 valid for 60 days (and me eventually a kick-back of USD 25):
+if you want to keep the results of your activities during this workshop for further experiments, you are welcome to create an account on digitalocean - aka ***do*** - right now. the link provided here is a referral link that gives you a credit of USD 10 (and me eventually a kick-back of USD 25):

 [https://m.do.co/c/4d082f0c649f](https://m.do.co/c/4d082f0c649f)

-(conditions: "Everyone you refer gets $100 in credit over 60 days during [Hacktoberfest!](https://hacktoberfest.digitalocean.com/) Once they've spent $25 with us, you'll get $25.")

 once the do account is available, you can create a new droplet (this is the do term for a cloud vm) using the green "Create" button on the upper right with the following parameters: